leggedrobotics/darknet_ros/README.md

 * **`bounding_boxes`** ([darknet_ros_msgs::BoundingBoxes])

-    Publishes an array of bounding boxes that gives an information of the position and size of the bounding box in pixel coordinates.
+    Publishes an array of bounding boxes that gives information of the position and size of the bounding box in pixel coordinates.

 * **`detection_image`** ([sensor_msgs::Image])